Women in Asia: Philippines

+Singapore

 Women in Singapore, particularly those who have joined Singapore's workforce, are faced with balancing their traditional and modern-day roles in Singaporean society and economy.
 According to the book The Three Paradoxes: Working Women in Singapore written by Jean Lee S.K., Kathleen Campbell, and Audrey Chia, there are "three paradoxes" confronting and challenging the career women of Singapore.
 Firstly, Singapore's society expects women to become creative and prolific corporate workers who are also expected to play the role of traditional women in the household, particularly as wife and mother.
 Secondly, Singaporean women are confronted by the "conflict between work and family" resulting from their becoming members of the working population.
 Thirdly, Singapore's female managers are still fewer in number despite their rising educational level and attainments when compared to male managers.